kumarav1nash/Av1nashOnGit.github.io/Work Stuff/New Email Product Demo.md

 	- aiming to maximise it as much as possible with initial target to 70%

 - **Built-in Scheduler Monitoring:** The system Will includes monitoring by design.
-	- Meaning Every Scheduler trigger will generate and send relavent email to support or assigned team
+	- Meaning Every Scheduler trigger will generate and send relavent email to support or assigned team member
 	- no need manually creating creating support email trigger
 #### What’s Completed